dominno/python-git-ttd-cursor-ai-flow/status.md

    - Customized filtering for each character category
    - 100% test coverage

-## Remaining Features

-The following features are still to be implemented:

 4. **Pronounceable Passwords**
    - Generate readable passwords by combining syllables
+   - Support for including digits, symbols, and capitalization
-   - Configurable options for pronounceability
+   - Syllable-based generation for natural-sounding passwords
+   - 94% test coverage

+## Remaining Features

+The following feature is still to be implemented:

 5. **Password Strength Estimation**
    - Calculate entropy of passwords